 Compiled by Mike Retzlaff

 Breweries bear his name, praises are sung to him in drinking songs; sayings have grown up around him.
-He sits atop the old Falstaff Brewery in Mid-City!
+He sits atop the old Falstaff Brewery in Mid-City, New Orleans!
 Even the German Bahn AG once named an Inter-City train from Hamburg to Munich after him.

 But who really was Gambrinus?

 In the 16th Century, Burkart Waldis answered this question and the story spread; Gambrinus learned the art of brewing directly from the Egyptian sun goddess Isis.
 But despite all of the historic effort – a final assessment of the figure of Gambrinus is still not possible.
 Of the many theories which describe the figure of Gambrinus, often as the patron saint of brewers, five emerge as plausible.